 Let’s look at it this way – ranking near the top of a search engine results page (or SERP) is more tailored and more personalized than a billboard or a magazine ad could ever be.
 That’s the reason why Google advertisements are so popular and effective – people know what they want, and you can show up in front of them, right when they want it.

-Keyword research for SEO lays the foundation for the rest of your SEP practices.
-Without a good foundation of well-researched keyword, all of the time and effort you put into your SEO could be futile.
+Keyword research for SEO lays the foundation for the rest of your SEO practices.
+Without a good foundation of well-researched keywords, all of the time and effort you put into your SEO could be futile.

 If you’re still not convinced, and you have a physical store, just know that 34% of consumers visit a store within a day of their local search on a computer or tablet (Google, 2016).
 Having a good SEO strategy in place by doing thorough keyword research for SEO can grow your business online and off.

 Understanding the importance of keyword research for SEO will become more apparent when you understand what a keyword is, and the different types of keywords there are.

 A keyword is essentially a word or phrase that people type into a search bar on a search engine.
 Different keywords, even if they are for similar things, can have different competition and popularity.
 The amount of monthly average searches for one might be much higher or lower than for another that is almost identical.
 Likewise, two keywords can have very different levels of competition to rank for them.